-Prompt: Start a conversation with your students about worry.
-Explain how we all have things we worry about, they may be big or small, and they may make us feel uneasy.
-Let them know those feelings of worry can creep up on us, and it helps to talk about them.
-Let’s take a few minutes today to think about things we worry about.
+Prompt: Let your students know that we all have things we worry about, they may be big or small, and they may make us feel uneasy.
+[You may want to share a personal example of something you are worried about].
+Explain that feelings of worry can creep up on us, but talking about those feelings with others can often make us feel better.

 Give the students some writing time

-After students write down a few examples, you can discuss examples as a class or in small groups.
+After students have completed the writing assignment, discuss examples as a class or in small groups.